AlexandruCiobanu/flexxb/FlexXB/releasenotes/readme-v1_4_1.txt

 RELEASE NOTES

 1.4.1 - 28-12-2009
-	- Enhancement: Issue 17: Multiple namespaces per class definition
+	- Enhancement: Issue 17: Multiple namespaces per class definition - Added Namespace annotation
 	- Fix: Issue 18: Fields of type xml are not deserialized correctly
+	- Fix: The API Array member would not properly set memberType when retrieving the xml descriptor
+	- Fix: When using virtual paths along with namespaces (class or member namespace), the namespace was not embedded in the virtual elements.

 1.4 - 01-10-2009
 	- Fix: Issue 16 - Support Array of int or Number